10 Tips for Missouri River Baetis Success

 - Clean your fly line often.
 I love to clean my line as I am waiting for the action to start.
 And after the day as well.
 A clean fly line is the most important piece of the rod/reel/line equation.

 - Pray for overcast skies.
 Trout love the gray days.
 The bugs don’t care.
 The trout love to wander into skinny waters when they feel comfortable and can feel predator free.

 - Stalk softly.
 Approach the fish in stealth mode.
 You are the predator.
 Act appropriately.

 - Fish during the week.
 Weekends are quite busy here in Craig.
 Take the day(s) off work and come out.

 - Enjoy yourself.
 It is about fun, relaxing, taking your mind away from the stresses at home.
 Enjoy the day on the water.
 It is good for your constitution.

 There you have it.
-A few ideas to marinate your Baetis Brain in today.
-Put yourself in successful situations is my whole deal.
+A few ideas to Marinate your Baetis Brain in today.
+Putting yourself in successful situations, is my whole deal.
 Set yourself up for success.
+Many do not recognize the difference between rising fish that are uncatchable, in a situation that you cannot present the bait properly, and the fish that are achievable.
 Do it the right way and you will be rewarded.
-We have about a month of Baetis left so we will see you here in Craig.
-It’s Thursday, it’s May 2020!
+We have about a month of Baetis in front of us so we will see you here in Craig.
+It’s Monday, it’s October 2022!